Vextrove/vextrove_terrain_datapack/README.md

 ### ★★★★★ Directional damage (Fix MC-26678)
 ### ★★★★★ [Chainstone - Suggested by gnembon/SciCraft](https://youtu.be/8UB0w8pbJ1Q)
  - Great steampunk vibes!
+### ★★★★★ More configurability for mob spawning in biomes
+ - Minimum light level should be configurable, as well as for which blocks mobs can spawn on (or in)
 ### ★★★★★ Ignore tall grass when attacking entities
 ### ★★★★☆ Ghast charging fireball animation (Fix MC-165038)
 ### ★★★★☆ Water on top of lava forms tuff rather than Cobblestone